-To allow for regime change so that Yt follows a VAR procedure which is dependent on unobservable (st) regime, Krolzig 1997, modified the VAR model to; Markov Switching Intercept Vector Autoregressive (MSI-VAR) Models and Markov Switching mean Vector Autoregressive (MSM-VAR).
-The shift in intercept according to Krolzig 1997 results to smooth adjustment of the time series.
+To allow for regime change so that Yt follows a VAR procedure that is dependent on the unobservable (st) regime, Krolzig 1997, modified the VAR model to; Markov Switching Intercept Vector Autoregressive (MSI-VAR) Models and Markov Switching mean Vector Autoregressive (MSM-VAR).
+The shift in intercept according to Krolzig 1997 results in a smooth adjustment of the time series.

 The eight (8) basic classes of Markov Switching Intercept Vector Autoregressive (MSI-VAR) models noted earlier are presented in equation 3.17-3.24 and tabulated in Table 1 below.